Consumer edition active

 • Prolonged hospitalization

 Sepsis that occurs later is more likely to be acquired from organisms in the newborn's environment, including through or around catheters (a tube doctors use to get fluids or medications into the newborn's bloodstream, such as an IV, or a tube used to drain urine from the newborn's bladder) and other medical equipment, rather than organisms acquired from the birth canal.
-The use of certain antibiotics can allow certain organisms such as the fungus Candida to cause infections in the newborn.
+Newborns who are given antibiotics may develop a yeast infection (candidiasis) because the antibiotics kill the bacteria that normally reside in the body, allowing the yeast Candida to grow unchecked and cause an infection.

 Symptoms of Sepsis in Newborns

-Newborns with sepsis are usually listless, do not feed well, and often have an unstable body temperature.
-A fever that lasts for more than an hour is uncommon, but, when present, typically indicates the newborn has an infection.
+Newborns with sepsis are usually listless, do not feed well, and often have an unstable body temperature (too hot or too cold).
+A fever that lasts for more than an hour is not common, but, when present, typically indicates the newborn has an infection.

 Complications of sepsis

-One of the most serious complications of sepsis is infection of the membranes surrounding the brain (meningitis).
-Newborns with meningitis may have extreme sluggishness (lethargy), coma, seizures, or bulging of the soft spot between the skull bones (fontanelle) and often die if not treated promptly.
+One of the most serious complications of late-onset sepsis is infection of the membranes surrounding the brain (meningitis).
+Newborns with meningitis may have extreme sluggishness (lethargy), coma, seizures, or bulging of the soft spot between the skull bones (fontanelle).
+Meningitis is often fatal if not treated promptly.

 Diagnosis of Sepsis in Newborns